 The general public were unable to tell the manufacturer of a particular set although each manufacturer stamped a code letter on the radio to identify themselves to dealers.
 UK makers often used different designations for the same valve (tube).
 Octal tubes might be of USA origin.
 All valves in the Utility radio used standard designations prefixed by BVA (British Valve Association).
 They were produced by valve makers such as Mullard, MOV, Cossor, Mazda and Brimar.
 Dealers, knowing the maker of a set and which valve manufacturer that maker used, could easily deduce which pre-war types these were and make warranty claims on the manufacturer.
 About 175,000 sets were sold, at a price of £12 3s 4d each.

 The set is often seen as the British equivalent of the German Peoples' Receiver (Volksempfänger), but the motivation was slightly different.
-The Volksempfänger was a range of sets designed to be cheap enough for all German citizens to afford, for those able to afford the expense, higher quality radios were always available, while the Utility Set was the only radio receiver that could be purchased on the British market for much of the latter part of the war.
+The Volksempfänger was a range of sets designed to be cheap enough for all German citizens to afford.
+For those able to afford the expense, higher quality radios were always available, while the Utility Set was the only new radio receiver that could be purchased on the British market for much of the latter part of the war.